Welcome to Driving with Dementia

 Although there are different types of dementia, all types negatively affect the person with dementia’s driving by damaging various brain functions that are essential for safe driving.
 Also, because dementia is progressive, the symptoms get worse over time, making the person with dementia’s driving less and less safe.
 Giving up driving is necessary to keep the person with dementia, as well as others on the road, safe.

 Many people with dementia are able to drive safely for some time after diagnosis.
-However, research shows that the longer a person with dementia continues to drive after diagnosis, the chances of getting into an accident increase.
+However, research shows that the longer a person with dementia continues to drive after diagnosis, the greater the chances of getting into an accident.
 The changes the person with dementia is experiencing are much more complex than the changes people without dementia experience like eyesight issues and slower reaction time.
 As a result, the person with dementia is not the best person to assess their own driving ability.
 For example, as you have likely already identified, the person with dementia may:

 • No longer be able to make new memories or learn new skills.
 It’s common that they will not recognize driving difficulties or be able to develop new behaviours to adjust to these changes.